nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

   sudo -u www-data php occ integrity:check-app --path=/pathto/app appname

 When it returns nothing, your app is signed correctly.
 When it returns a message then there is an error.
 See `Code Signing
-<https://doc.owncloud.org/server/9.0/developer_manual/app/code_signing.html#how-to-get-your-app-signed>`_ in the Developer manual for more detailed information.
+<https://docs.nextcloud.org/server/10/developer_manual/app/code_signing.html#how-to-get-your-app-signed>`_ in the Developer manual for more detailed information.

-``integrity:sign-core`` is for ownCloud core developers only.
+``integrity:sign-core`` is for Nextcloud core developers only.

 See :doc:`../issues/code_signing` to learn more.